MicrosoftDocs/sql-docs/docs/relational-databases/security/row-level-security.md

 -   **Full-Text Search** A performance hit is expected for queries using the following Full-Text Search and Semantic Search functions, because of an extra join introduced to apply row-level security and avoid leaking the primary keys of rows that should be filtered: **CONTAINSTABLE**, **FREETEXTTABLE**, semantickeyphrasetable, semanticsimilaritydetailstable, semanticsimilaritytable.

 -   **Columnstore Indexes** RLS is compatible with both clustered and non-clustered columnstore indexes.
-However, because row-level security applies a function, it is possible that the optimizer may modify the query plan such that it does not use batch mode.
+However, because row-level security applies a function, it is possible that the optimizer may modify the query plan so that it doesn't use batch mode.

 -   **Partitioned Views** Block predicates cannot be defined on partitioned views, and partitioned views cannot be created on top of tables that use block predicates.
 Filter predicates are compatible with partitioned views.